DanRepik/api_foundry/readme.md

 ## Guide

-This guide provides a brief overview of key API-Foundry features, including:
+This guide provides a overview of key API-Foundry features, including:

 * **Building an API** - A quick introduction to implementing APIs with API-Foundry, featuring a concise example of deploying an API.
 * **Exploring the Deployment** - An overview of the infrastructure deployed to support the API.